transparency-in-content-moderation/COMPARE/README.md

 ### 2. Links to Content Moderation Policies

-For each platform, COMPARE includes links to six different types of platform policies: (1) the privacy policies, (2) the terms of services, (3) the community guidelines, (4) the transparency reports, and information about (5) a platform’s content moderation enforcement options and (6) how the moderation process is structured.
-The links were collected from October 2023 to January 2024.
+For each platform, COMPARE includes links to six different types of platform policies: (1) the privacy policies, (2) the terms of services, (3) the community guidelines, (4) the transparency reports, (5) and information about a platform’s content moderation enforcement options and (6) how the moderation process is structured.
+The links were collected in the period between October 2023 to January 2024.

 As we were interested in how transparent platforms themselves are, these links in general refer to statements of the platforms on their websites except if a platform has incorporated the policies of an affiliated company.
 For example, as YouTube is part of Google, it relies on Google’s privacy policy.
 Moreover, links could be collected and reused for multiple variables if they contain the corresponding information.
 For example, platforms might decide to address how they enforce content moderation and how the content moderation process is structured under the same link.